 This is an easy half-day walk on the Routeburn Track (a Great Walk).
 For information about all sections of the track, see Routeburn Track description.

-From The Divide carpark follow the Routeburn Track (a Great Walk track) for about an hour to the track to Key Summit.
+From The Divide carpark follow the Routeburn Track for about an hour to get to to Key Summit Track.
 From here it is a 20 minute climb to Key Summit, with panoramic views over the Humboldt and Darran Mountains.

 A self guided alpine nature walk passes a range of native vegetation: beech forest, sub-alpine shrublands, alpine tarns and bogs.
 Birdlife is prolific and tomtits, robins, New Zealand pigeons and bellbirds are commonly seen.